nice-digital/identity/README.md

 In Visual Studio, go to Tools > Options > Projects and Solutions > Web Package Management add the path to the Node installation at the top of the list.
 It'll be either `C:\Program Files\nodejs` or `C:\Program Files (x86)\nodejs` depending on whether you installed the x64 or x86 version of Node.js.

-Change the dropdown next to the green play button to "NICE.RoleManagement.WebAPI", you might also need to disable IIS Express.
+If you do not want to run the WebAPI from the command line (so not using IIS Express), you need to change the dropdown next to the green play button to "NICE.RoleManagement.WebAPI".
+You might also need to disable you local IIS server so as to free up port 80.

 #### Database